 Example: A car hits a utility pole outside an IT consulting agency and the building loses power for the day.
 Unfortunately, business interruption does not cover any lost profits since the building was only closed for one day.

 Example: A computer repair shop is forced to shutter its doors because of state-mandated closures designed to control the coronavirus.
-The closure is unrelated to the shop's commercial property insurance, so business interruption insurance does not provide coverage.
-However, federal relief programs may be able to help the shop recoup its losses.
+The closure isn't due to any property insurance claim, so standard business interruption insurance does not provide coverage.
+However, a communicable disease rider might cover the closure if there was an outbreak on the premises.